 North America

 In the USA, the installation of the second Trump administration has had far-reaching consequences for the country’s ESG policies.
-The USA has withdrawn from the Paris Agreement, and the government plans to significantly roll back climate policies such as eliminating greenhouse gas emission standards.
-In January 2025, President Trump signed an executive order, “Ending Illegal Discrimination and Restoring Merit-Based Opportunity”, targeted at diversity, equity and inclusion (DEI) policies in federal and private hiring.
+The USA has withdrawn from the Paris Agreement, and the government plans to significantly roll back climate policies, such as eliminating greenhouse gas emission standards.
+In January 2025, President Trump signed an executive order entitled Ending Illegal Discrimination and Restoring Merit-Based Opportunity targeted at diversity, equity and inclusion (DEI) policies in federal and private-sector hiring.
 Twenty-eight states have now passed laws limiting or prohibiting DEI policies, and several companies, such as Amazon, Ford and Walmart, have rolled back or eliminated their DEI programmes.
-US-based companies have urged international subsidiaries to do the same.
+US-based companies have urged their international subsidiaries to do the same.

 Canada, on the other hand, has been proactive in integrating ESG considerations into its regulatory framework while also having to deal with the challenges of global economic and geopolitical unrest.
 The Canadian Securities Administrators (CSA) has introduced climate-related disclosure guidelines, emphasising the importance of transparency and accountability.
-Canada also expanded its legal framework against greenwashing this year, requiring companies to substantiate sustainability claims in the face of steep penalties and creating a private right of action.
-In Canada, like in Europe, this has led to legal risk concerns amongst companies and to “greenhushing”.
-Furthermore, regarding social equity, the Indigenous Loan Programme was officially launched, allowing indigenous communities to benefit from the government’s high credit rating and receive lower interest rates.
-The programme is intended to create economic opportunities and to support indigenous communities in developing their own economic priorities.
+Canada also expanded its legal framework against greenwashing in 2025, requiring companies to substantiate sustainability claims under threat of steep penalties and creating a private right of action.
+In Canada, like in Europe, this has led to legal risk concerns among companies and to “greenhushing”.

 Europe

-Although Europe continues to lead the way in ESG regulation, global political unrest did reach “Brussels” this past year.
-As described in detail above, the EU has started an intensive simplification process of key parts of its corporate sustainability legal framework before some of those laws would even apply, denounced by critics as deregulation.
-The EU Sustainable Finance Disclosure Regulation, which sets standards for financial market participants, is also under review.
-Still, the EU has an extensive regulatory framework on corporate sustainability and ESG.
+Nevertheless, the EU retains an extensive regulatory framework for corporate sustainability and ESG.
 Though the scope and intensity of some laws may be reduced, the CSDDD, the CSRD, the Taxonomy Regulation, the EUDR, the ESPR, the Batteries Regulation, REACH, the European Green Deal and the Clean Industrial Deal, to name a few, have a significant impact on how companies view, arrange and envision their operations.
-Finally, the increased focus on greenwashing – eg, with the proposed EU Green Claims Directive – has garnered much attention in all sectors.
+Finally, the increased focus on greenwashing – such as through the proposed EU Green Claims Directive – has garnered much attention across sectors.
 Some companies do not report all their best efforts, known as “greenhushing”, due to fear of greenwashing claims.

 Asia-Pacific

-ESG seems to be undergoing a boom in the Asia-Pacific region, driven both by regulatory initiatives and by market demand.
+ESG seems to be undergoing a boom in the Asia-Pacific region, driven by both regulatory initiatives and market demand.
 In East Asian countries such as China, India, Indonesia, Japan, Malaysia, Singapore, South Korea and Vietnam, we see an increase in both public policies and regulations and private initiatives such as launching and expanding sustainable and transition investment funds and bond programmes, regulatory frameworks for renewable energy growth, mandatory quotas for sustainable aviation fuel, and industry frameworks for the net-zero transition, enhancement of ESG disclosure requirements and integration of ESG considerations into the corporate governance framework.
 In this regard, we see a rapid growth in countries adopting or planning to adopt the reporting standards of the International Sustainability Standards Board (ISSB).

 The region’s rapid economic growth and increasing environmental challenges make ESG a critical area of focus.